 The default Cook's distance cutoff for the two behaviors described above depends on the sample size and number of parameters to be estimated.
 The default is to use the 99% quantile of the F(p,m-p) distribution (with p the number of parameters including the intercept and m number of samples).
 The default for gene flagging can be modified using the cooksCutoff argument to the results function.
-The gene flagging functionality can be disabled by setting cooksCutoff to FALSE or Inf.
-The automatic outlier replacement performed by DESeq can be disabled by setting the minReplicatesForReplace argument to Inf.

-DESeq automatically replaces outliers if there are sufficient replicates and a row contains a count with very high Cook's distance.
-DESeq preserves the original counts in counts(dds) saving the replacement counts as a matrix named replaceCounts in assays(dds).
+For outlier replacement, DESeq preserves the original counts in counts(dds) saving the replacement counts as a matrix named replaceCounts in assays(dds).
+Note that with continuous variables in the design, outlier detection and replacement is not automatically performed, as our current methods involve a robust estimation of withingroup variance which does not extend easily to continuous covariates.
+However, users can examine the Cook's distances in assays(dds)[["cooks"]], in order to perform manual visualization and filtering if necessary.